ghostwond3r/iran-exposed/README.md

 > After getting acquainted with Fanap company, it was then included in the group of holding companies of Fanap.
 <br>

+Behnama is not just a tool; it is a powerful instrument of surveillance.
+It is being actively used by the Iranian government, law enforcement agencies, and military personnel, marking a significant development in the country's surveillance capabilities.

 The software is built on microservice architecture and contains components like: